-• Load Restoration - C14L+C17L, C5E+C7E, and K3W+K1W
+Load Restoration - C14L+C17L, C5E+C7E, and K3W+K1W

-For the loss of circuits, C14L+C17L, C5E+C7E, and K3W+K1W, the load interrupted by configuration can exceed 150 MW and/or 250 MW and are required to be restored within the prescribed timelines as described in the ORTAC^[6].
+For the loss of circuits, C14L+C17L, C5E+C7E, and K3W+K1W, the load interrupted by configuration can exceed 150 MW and/or 250 MW and are required to be restored within the prescribed timelines as described in the ORTAC[6].
 This need has been assessed in the IRRP phase, which determined that there is sufficient low voltage load transfer and switching capabilities to meet the load restoration requirements.

-• Main TS End of Life Transformers
+• Main TS Transformers Replacement

-The Study Team recommends that the existing 45/75 MVA end of life transformers be replaced by larger 60/100 MVA transformer units, given the longer term potential of load growth and additional system resiliency and flexibility provided.
+The Technical Working Group recommends that the existing 45/75 MVA transformers be replaced by larger 60/100 MVA transformer units, given the longer term potential of load growth and additional system resiliency and flexibility provided.
 The replacement is expected to be completed by the end of 2021.

-• Bermondsey TS - End of Life T3/T4 Transformers
+• Bermondsey TS -T3/T4 Transformers Refurbishment

-The Study Team recommends that Hydro One proceed with the refurbishment of the T3/T4 DESN of Bermondsey TS as per current standard.
+The Technical Working Group recommends that Hydro One proceed with the refurbishment of the T3/T4 DESN of Bermondsey TS as per current standard.
 The refurbishment is expected to be completed by 2025.

-John TS - End of Life Transformers, 115 kV breakers, and LV Switchgear
+• John TS -Transformers, 115 kV breakers, and LV Switchgear Replacement

-Replacement of the end of life transformers with 60/100 MVA units in a similar connection arrangement was determined to be the most feasible and economic solution.
+Replacement of transformers with 60/100 MVA units in a similar connection arrangement was determined to be the most feasible and economic solution.
 Existing oil filled breakers will be replaced with SF6 breakers.
 The transformers and breakers replacement will be coordinated with Toronto Hydro's work to replace their LV switchgear in several stages.
 This project is expected to be in service by 2026.